VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 But nothing like that is even needed in order to make things suck less.

-How many times have you watched a YouTube video where the speakers voice had far too much bass or masked by a high pitch whine?
+How many times have you watched a YouTube video where the speakers voice had far too much bass or was masked by a high pitch whine?
 How many streams have you heard where there's some hum or annoying background noise?
 I'm sure you've turned up your audio because something is quiet only to have your ears ravaged as soon as the audio is fixed in the stream.

 All of these things are totally fixable using a mix of hardware and software.